When my kids were young, I knew I wanted to raise them in a family known for their kindness, generosity, and ability to love others well.

 11. Create a chalk art family masterpiece

-I know that chalk art is so “Coronavirus quarantine,” but this mosaic design we painted on our glass door during that time brings me so much joy.
+Our family created this chalk art masterpiece on our patio door during Coronavirus quarantine.
+Although faded now, this mosaic design we painted on our glass door brings me so much joy today.
 I don’t want to ever erase it!

 Grab some masking or painter’s tape and create a design (with chalk markers) on your window or on your driveway and let each family member take part in bringing your artistic creation to life.
 Make it a fun, family affair!